thomasyang18/llm.cpp/README.md

-# GPT-2 Implementation in C++
+# GPT-2 Implementation in C++ for CPU Inference

 This repository contains an implementation of the GPT-2 language model in C++.
 The project aims to provide a basic understanding of how large language models work by implementing the core components of GPT-2.
-Additionally, the implementation includes some basic optimizations to improve performance.
+Additionally, I want to implement some basic passes such as:

-## Features

-- **Basic GPT-2 Implementation**: The core components of the GPT-2 model, including the transformer architecture, are implemented in C++.
-- **Optimizations**: Several optimizations are included to improve the performance of the model, such as efficient matrix operations and memory management.
-- **Modular Design**: The code is designed to be modular, making it easy to understand and extend.

-## Getting Started
+    - **K-V caching**
+    - **Kernel Fusion**.
+Not exactly sure how this will work without a GPU.
+Maybe I can just rent a GPU and add GPU support... but theoretically this should still be possible since cache hierarchies are a thing too.
+Well, it's educational at the end of the day regardless.

-### Prerequisites
+### Dependencies

-- C++ compiler (e.g., g++)
-- Eigen library
+- Eigen
-- CMake (optional, for building the project)
+- cnpy

-### Building the Project
+### How to get the weights

-To build the project, you can use the provided Makefile or CMakeLists.txt file.
-Run the following command to build the project using the Makefile:
+I serialized the weights from numpy by downloading them from google colab.
+My linux partition is extremely small and my PC is small in general, so downloading torch was out of the question :/.
+Pretty handy.